biocore/cmi-workshops/docs/qiita-16S-processing.rst

 Click "Add Command".

 You'll see the files network update.
-In addition to the original white object, you should now see the processing command (represented in orange) and the object produced from that command (represented in grey).
+In addition to the original white object, you should now see the processing command (represented in yellow) and the object produced from that command (represented in grey).

 .. figure::  images/demultiplexed_workflow3.png